Direct and inverse results for popular differences in trees of positive dimension: Introduction

 \subsection{Acknowledgments}

 We thank Michael Bj\"orklund and James Parkinson.
 The current paper is a sequel of joint works of A.F. and I.S. with them.
 A.F. is grateful to Itai Benjamini for inspiring conversations on the subject during his visit to the Weizmann Institute hosted by Omri Sarig.
 He thanks Omri and the Weizmann Institute for hospitality.
-He also thanks Haotian Wu and Cecilia Gonzalez Tokman for fruitful discussions.
+He also thanks Haotian Wu and Cecilia Gonz\'alez Tokman for fruitful discussions.
 I.S. is grateful to SMRI and the School of Mathematics and Statistics at the University of Sydney for funding his visit and for their hospitality.
+We also thank the anonymous referee for a thorough reading of the paper, which led to many improvements.